4paradigm/OpenMLDB/docs/en/maintain/upgrade.md

-# Version Upgrade
+# Upgrade

-Service Impact of upgrade process:
+Here is the impact when upgrading OpenMLDB:
 * If the created table is a single copy, it is not readable and writable during the upgrade process
 * If the created table is multi-replica, the read request on the upgraded node will fail briefly, and the write request will have a small amount of data loss.If short read failures are not tolerated, execute offlineendpoint before stopping each tablet node.
 If a small amount of write loss cannot be tolerated, write operations need to be stopped during the upgrade process